Berg0162/simcline/Wahoo Kickr/README.md

 + working Feather nRF52840/52832 board <u>plus</u> SSD1306 Oled display and
 + a Wahoo Kickr trainer.<br>

+<b>Use the test code for reconnaissance!</b><br>
+Please follow the instructions at the first part of the program code!
++ Start your reconnaissance with running <b>Test_Wahoo_Client_v03</b> and experience how the Feather is controlling the resistance of your Wahoo trainer.
++ Next step is running <b>Test_Wahoo_Server_v03</b>, pairing with Zwift and then notice how your avatar is moving effortless in the Zwift world controlled by the Feather.<br>

+<i>The 2 test programs (client and Server) are NOT using a SSD1306 display, only Serial Monitor to show what is happening!</i><br>
+Please make notes of the MAC or Device Addresses of a) your Wahoo trainer and b) your Desktop/Laptop with Zwift.
+These are presented in the Serial Monitor log file when running the Client and Server test code.<br>

-However, to make it work you have to track down the BLE <b>MAC or Device addresses</b> of your Wahoo Kickr trainer and the PC/Laptop with Zwift.
-The <b>Test_Wahoo_Zwift_Bridge</b> code needs these "hardware" addresses to unmistakingly establish a BLE connection with the right device.
+<b>Now it is time to test the bridge</b><br>
+The <b>Test_Wahoo_Zwift_Bridge_v03</b> code needs these "hardware" addresses to unmistakingly establish a BLE connection with the right device.
 I know it can be implemented differently but this is to avoid unwanted BLE connection(s) with an additional power meter, another fitness device or a second computer/laptop, etcetera.
-The two precise device addresses are critical to assure a reliable test!<br>
+The two precise device addresses are critical to assure a reliable test!
+You have to insert the values in the program code!<br>
-Upload and Run the <b>Scan_for_Devices</b> code after you have powered the Wahoo trainer and your PC/Laptop (with Zwift) in the BLE neighbourhood to garantee these devices are visible for the Feather nRF52840 that is doing the BLE scan for devices.
-You can also install a BLE scanner on your smartphone and scan the environment for the Device Addresses.
-[See nRF Connect](https://www.nordicsemi.com/Products/Development-tools/nrf-connect-for-mobile/getstarted) for a free and very reliable and powerful BLE scanner.

-1) First insert in the <b>Test_Wahoo_Zwift_Bridge</b> code the two precise BLE MAC addresses it has to connect with
+1) First insert in the <b>Test_Wahoo_Zwift_Bridge_v03</b> code the two precise BLE MAC Addresses it has to connect with
 2) Upload and Run this code on the Feather nRF52840
 2) Start the Serial Monitor to catch debugging info
 3) Start/Power-On the Wahoo trainer